RohitChanda/jwt_authentication_using_nodejs/README.md

 - secretOrPrivateKey is a string (utf-8 encoded), buffer, object, or KeyObject containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 - options:
   - algorithm (default: HS256)
-  - expiresIn: expressed in seconds or a string describing a time span vercel/ms.
+  - expiresIn: expressed in seconds or a string describing a time span vercel/ms.If we don't provide expire time then the token will be valid for the lifetime.
   - audience : In the JSON Web Token (JWT) standard, the "aud" (audience) claim is a string or array of strings that identifies the **recipients** that the JWT is intended for
   - ... etc
 #### Set Value in redis